2090 Untamed

 What did readers say?

-Something screeched like a fork on a plate, and I flinched.
+Something screeched like a fork on a plate.

 mapS